-In review, The Strategy Bridge utilizes minimally loaded language in their headlines and articles, for example: “Are Israeli Operations Against Gaza Rockets Productive?“ They also utilizes credible sources such as Israel Defense Forces, credible right leaning sources such as jewishpolicycenter.org and the Israeli think tank Begin–Sadat Center for Strategic Studies (BESA).
+In review, The Strategy Bridge utilizes minimally loaded language in their headlines and articles, for example: “Are Israeli Operations Against Gaza Rockets Productive?“ They also utilize credible sources such as Israel Defense Forces, credible right-leaning sources such as jewishpolicycenter.org and the Israeli think tank Begin–Sadat Center for Strategic Studies (BESA).
 According to Haaretz, BESA is traditionally regarded as a mostly right-wing organization.
 Other sources used are The Jerusalem Post and highly factual pro-science sources such as Arstechnica.
 Another example of solid sourcing is within the article “A Pyongyang Spring?
-Not So Fast”, which sources to the Least Biased The Diplomat Magazine, Least Biased South China Morning Post, Left-Center biased The Verge, Left-Center Washington Post, Left-Center cnbc.com as well as Left Biased CNN.
+Not So Fast”, which sources to the Least Biased The Diplomat Magazine, Left-Center biased The Verge, Left-Center Washington Post, Left-Center cnbc.com as well as Left Biased CNN.
 Further, a factual search reveals they have not failed any fact checks.

 Overall, we rate The Strategy Bridge Least Biased due to use of a wide variety of sources and neutral language.
 We also rate them High for factual reporting due to supporting their arguments through the use of factual credible sources.
 (M. Huitsing 5/16/2018)